oreillymedia/jsonform/README.md

 Look in `test/index.html` for a more complicated JSON config structure.

+## Optional Configuration

+If you want the collection fields to be sortable, you just need to add `jquery.sortable` to the page.
+See `/examples/sortable.html` for an example.

 ## Field parameters

 There's a number of fields in this library, each of them with specific parameters.
 These params apply to all fields: